 Advantages of this solution include the galvanic separation of the heating system from the network, the ability to connect via Ehternet or WiFi as needed, and the simple programming using one of my favourite languages the other side of solder — the «Pathologically Eclectic Rubbish Lister».

-It's not widely known but Perl ist quite usable for rather low-level work like tinkering with binary data through serial interfaces, and a large number of libraries are available for all sorts of purposes.
+This choice of language may surprise some but Perl ist quite usable for rather low-level work like tinkering with binary data through serial interfaces, and a large number of libraries are available for all sorts of purposes.

 First, however, we need to decode the structure of the controller's transmissions.
 A typical data block as shown here contains 11 bytes: